-Series B Convertible Preferred Stock Financing
+Series B Preferred Stock Financing

-From August 2019 to October 2019, we issued an aggregate of 21,113,624 shares of our Series B convertible preferred stock at a price per share of \$2.37935 in the first tranche of our Series B convertible preferred stock financing.
+From August 2019 to October 2019, we issued an aggregate of 21,113,624 shares of our Series B convertible preferred stock at a price per share of \$2.37935.
 The shares of Series B convertible preferred stock will convert into an equivalent number of shares of common stock immediately prior to the completion of this offering.
 The table below sets forth the number of shares of Series B convertible preferred stock sold to our directors, executive officers or holders of more than 5% of any class of our capital stock since July 2015: